rajeshpleti/SITHARAMA/Elysium search index .md

 ### 2. Double Quoted Search

 * Matches when the input is in same sequential order as field term
-* Wildcard searches do not work in Double quotes.
+* Wildcards are NOT supported in Double quotes.

 |COLUMN_FIELD|	INPUT|	MATCH|
 |---------|--------|--------|